Conversion courses

 Tuition fees for conversion courses range widely.
 However, PGCEs - the most notable conversion course - usually cost £9,250.
 International students should expect to pay considerably more.

 You should never enrol on a conversion course without first understanding your funding options, because their vocational nature means that financial help, especially employer sponsorship, is commonplace.
 Your employer - or future employer - may be willing to sponsor you, especially if your qualification is accredited by a professional body and will prove beneficial to the organisation.
+Read all about professional qualifications.

-Other sources of funding, such as Masters loans and scholarships and bursaries may also be available.
+Other sources of funding, such as postgraduate loans and scholarships and bursaries may also be available.
 However, this depends on the subject and your personal circumstances.
 For example, government bursaries are available for PGCE students with a strong first degree.

 For more information, see funding postgraduate study.